Pirate FlagPirates and PrivateersPirate Flag

 • The Long Peace, 1815 to 1850

-Within each chapter, he explores the average seaman’s character, skills, daily routine, and his attitudes toward those he served under and the regulations that affected his life.
-Lavery demonstrates how these men also changed history’s course on occasion, and uses their first-hand accounts, where available, of the battles in which they fought.
+Within each chapter, he explores the average seaman’s character, skills, daily routine, and his attitudes toward those he serves under and the regulations that affect his life.
+Lavery demonstrates how these men also change history’s course on occasion, and uses their firsthand accounts, where available, of the battles in which they fight.
 In addition to the introduction and conclusion, the book includes an appendix (Tracing Naval Ratings), glossary, notes, bibliography, and index.
 Where appropriate the reader will find maps and diagrams that illustrate various aspects of the material.
 There are also several sections of drawings and paintings to further enhance the content.

-Lavery has produced a readable and compelling account of these men who have often been overlooked, but were essential, to the Royal Navy.
+Lavery has produced a readable and compelling account of these men who are often overlooked, but are essential to the Royal Navy.
 The narrative clearly shows the wealth of primary documents and exhaustive research he did to track down this information.
-Royal Tars not only shows how the lower deck, which did not initially exist, developed, but also dispels the stereotypical description commonly associated with seamen.
+Royal Tars not only shows how the lower deck, which did not initially exist, develops but also dispels the stereotypical description commonly associated with seamen.

 Skull &